Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 FeedView mFeedView = mFeedButton.getFeedView();
 ```

-It's recommended to use KIDOZ default button - the `FeedButton` which is a custom animatable button.
+We recommend using KIDOZ default button - the `FeedButton` - which is a customizable animated button.

 #KIDOZ Banner View
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/sdk_banner_preview.png" align="right" height="80" width="445" ></a>
-`KidozBanner` is a customized interactive banner view with standard size of `320 * 50` dp
+`KidozBanner` is a customized interactive banner view with a standard size of `320 * 50` dp

 You can add the `KidozBanner` either by adding it to your xml layout file OR by creating a new instance programmatically and adding it to the Main layout view.